hknutzen/Netspoc/technical.markdown

 {% include image.html src="./images/areas_overlapping_router.png" description="Overlapping areas with router as intersection." %}

-**Routers as intersection.** To prevent overlapping areas with a single router as intersection, every router contained via `inclusive_border` is processed: each of the areas containing a certain router as `inclusive_border` is compared with the area next in size to check whether every zone inside the smaller area is also contained in the bigger one.
+**Routers as intersection.** To prevent overlapping areas with a single router as intersection, every router contained via `inclusive_border` is processed: each of the areas containing a certain router as `inclusive_border` is checked to be in a proper subset relation with the area next in size regardingthe zones.

 {% include image.html src="./images/areas_overlapping_router2.png" description="Wrong border definition of router violates proper subset relation ." %}